 The Oregon Womxn’s Campaign School is an independent, non-partisan, non-profit organization run by a board of volunteers and financed entirely through voluntary contributions.
 The School originated from the Oregon Women’s Political Caucus.
 Formed in 1972 – when there was no legal access to abortion – by Gretchen Kafoury, Margie Hendriksen, Jeanne Dost, and others, the Women’s Political Caucus was a direct response to underrepresentation of women in politics and at the decision-making table, a problem that continues to threaten the ideals of equity and inclusion in American Democracy.

 In 1979, the School was created to encourage, educate, and support women running for office.
 The School’s function remains the same.
-However, over the decades, the School’s mission shifted from female candidates to any candidate that is a champion for reproductive justice.
+Over the decades, the School’s mission shifted to support and train candidates of all genders who will be champions for reproductive justice.

 Since 1979, the Oregon Womxn's Campaign School has worked to change the face of Oregon politics.
 We've trained people who went on to: